adithyapmallya/IPL-Data-Analytics-EDA/README.md

 # IPL-Data-Analytics-EDA
-Project done for Foundation of Analytics-SRM
+Project done for Foundation of Analytics 18IPE415J-SRM Institute of Science and Technology